 We simply asked: "Tell us about your dad".

-What we read next blew us away.
+Ordinary dads, who were extraordinary men.
 Some dads served country and community.
 Others were simply a steadfast presence in their childrens' lives.
 Remembered and appreciated by grown children, more than they could ever know.

 We couldn't let those remembrances go unnoticed.

 So here's a tribute to your dads: men who inspired the next generation of motorcycle riders.